 - Don't use fabric conditioner to prevent chemical build-up on the fabric

-If the warm nights are keeping you up here’s how to sleep better in a heatwave.
-How to fix a squeaky bed - quick tips to stop the noise.
 If you want to have a more organized linen cupboard, here's how to fold a fitted sheet in less than one minute to save time.
-Why not try out this bed-making hack that went viral to make your life easier
+Why not try out this bed-making hack that went viral to make your life easier as well?